4 simple ways to save more super before you retire

 1. Add to your super before tax through salary sacrifice

 Making a before-tax contribution (concessional contribution) to your super is also known as ‘salary sacrifice’.
-This is an arrangement where your employer pays a portion of your salary directly into your super account rather than into your bank account2.
+This is an arrangement where your employer pays a portion of your salary directly into your super account2.
 These payments are made in addition to your employer’s SG payments.
 Salary sacrifice can only be set up for future salary, not past earnings.

 Some of the features of salary sacrifice include: